BakkappaN/PlaywrightTutorialFullCourse/README.md

 ## Integrate Playwright with Azure Devops Pipeline
-There are 2 options, option1 is using yaml file & option2 without using yaml file.
+There are 2 options, option1 is using yaml file & option2 is without using yaml file. let's see one by one

 1. Option1 - Using YAML File
    - Step1: Create a new project in ADO then Click on Project